richardforth/php/UDEMY_Learn_PHP_from_Scratch/Section_08/file_uploads_bad/README.md

 # Example of uploading and executing aribrary php code through not validating file uploads

-In this example the desired effect of the program is to allow users to upload images to a site.
+In this example the desired effect of the program is to allow users to upload images to a site, and then view them.

 ## Bad Actor